-Refer to this page to see when you have to complete each of the above steps.
-At this point, you might also consider applying for credit if you have completed previous study or have any relevant work experience.
+Refer to higher education class timetables to see when you have to complete each of the above steps.
+At this point, you may also consider applying for credit, if you have completed previous study or have any relevant work experience.

 Step 4: Prepare yourself for study

-Our Study and Learning Centre offers a range of workshops for postgraduate students on topics such as managing your workload, conducting library searches, effective critical reading and note making, just to name a few.
+You can access our Study and Learning Centre which offers a range of workshops for postgraduate students on topics such as managing your workload, conducting library searches, effective critical reading and note making, just to name a few.
 We encourage you to register to attend one or more of these free workshops to prepare yourself for postgraduate study.
 It is also a good opportunity to network with other postgraduate students too!

-There are also online modules and resources available to you at the convenience of your own place and time as well.
+There are also online modules and resources available to you at the convenience of your own time and place as well.